Pix-I/Pixlabs_DataSharing_Webapp/README.md

 # Pixlabs_DataSharing_Webapp
 A simple web application that will let users create projects and share data about said projects easily.

-This project fully integrates the following technologies:
+This project makes full use of the following technologies:
 - Thymeleaf
+- JQuery
 - Spring boot
 - Spring Security
 - Thymeleaf extras SpringSecurity